 The Anesthesia History Association

-C. Ronald Stephen, M.D.
+2024 C. Ronald Stephen, M.D.
 Anesthesia History Essay Contest with the Raymond C. Roy, M.D. and Cornelia G. Roy Prize

 Professor Stephen was one of the great pioneers of anesthesia history.
 This contest honors his achievements and leadership in research, clinical care, teaching, and the preservation of anesthesia history.
 The contest is open to medical students and physicians.
 Entries must be composed during medical school, residency, or fellowship.
 The winner will receive the Roy Prize ($1000.00).
 Essays should be less than 2500 words and may be on any topic in anesthesiology, pain medicine, or critical care.

-In 1905 George Santayana famously said, “Those who do not study history are condemned to repeat it.”
-Beyond this rather narrow motivation, members of the Anesthesia History Association would add that every anesthesiologist has an obligation to understand the history of the progress of anesthesia practice and technology as part of our claim to be “Professionals”.
+In 1905 George Santayana famously said, “those who do not study history are condemned to repeat it.”
+Beyond this rather narrow motivation, members of the Anesthesia History Association would add that every anesthesiologist has an obligation to understand the history of the progress of anesthesia practice and technology as part of our claim to be “professionals”.

-Entries can be on any topic related to the history of anesthesiology, pain medicine or critical care, and must be less than 2500 words in length.
-Formatting and submission information can be found at the AHA website, www.ahahq.org.
-Entries must be received before 12:00 PM EDT on November 30th, 2020 at email address firstname.lastname@example.org.
+Entries can be on any topic related to the history of anesthesiology, including subspecialties like pain medicine and critical care.
+Formatting and submission information can be found here.
+Please email entries to email@example.com before 12:00 PM CST on November 30th, 2023.

 Thank you for all the help you can lend to this annual event!

-Chair, 2021 C. Ronald Stephen, M.D.
-Anesthesia History Contest Committeealbertoemail@example.com
+Chair, C. Ronald Stephen, MD